Updated August 24, 2023

 This style is overlapped one column with the other.
 Colors of the data bars are faded in color.
 Gridlines are also not in a bright appearance.

 Style 14: Column Bar with Intense Effect

-Each data stands individually and well projecting in its color.
-The data bars are quite projective than common column style.
+Each data stands individually and is well projected in its color.
+The data bars are quite projective than the common column style.

 - Select the chart style according to the data you want to showcase.

-- Select simple styles to convey data set easily.
+- Select simple styles to convey the data set easily.

 - Go with other types of charts if your data recommends them.
-For example, use line charts to indicate trend over time instead of a column chart.
+For example, use line charts instead of column charts to indicate trends over time.

-- Once you create a chart style you can reuse it by saving as a chart template.
+- Once you create a chart style, you can reuse it by saving it as a chart template.

-- You can easily change the chart style from one to another by selecting the chart and applying some other style.
+- You can easily change the chart style from one to another by selecting the chart and applying some other kind.